-Posted on: November 29, 2016
+Posted on: 29 November 2016

 What Does Your Brand Colour Mean?

 How do you choose the colour or colours for your brand?
-It depends on the emotional response you want from your audience and the brands’ voice.
+It depends on the emotional response you want from your audience and the brand’s voice.
 Each colour has a different psychological effect on the human brain, unconsciously forcing us to feel different emotions when interacting with the brand.
 The colours of your brand should reflect the mission and vision of the company they represent.
 There are also practical applications of colour to consider such as legibility/readability, contrast, eye strain (if you are designing a system consider that someone will be looking at the chosen colours for potentially hours).
 Outlined below are some of the most common colours and their meanings.

 Red is the colour of power, passion, energy and strength.
 Red is one of those colours that can get out of hand quickly and become overpowering.
 When applied smartly red can be very effective, a common colour pairing with red is blue or grey.
 These cooler colours bring a sense of calmness to the boldness of a colour such as red.
 Red is often used in colour systems to indicate critical errors.
 One example of an organization that uses red in their brand is the Red Cross.
 The red cross symbol is universally understood by all people partly because of the iconic cross symbol but also because of the use of red.
 In this case, the red in the cross is used to indicate emergency and blood, a simple but effective metaphor using both shape and colour.

 Orange is the colour of innovation, creativity, uniqueness and confidence.
 Use orange to make a statement and set your brand apart from the others.
 Colours that pair well with orange are other warm colours like yellow and red.
 Black and orange can also make for a bold high contrast palette.
 One example of an organization that uses orange effectively is Tangerine Bank.
 They’ve used orange as their primary colour to break away from the traditional banking brands who primarily use green, blue and golden yellow.
-They’ve used orange to represent that they do baking differently from the other banks “an innovative bank”.
+They’ve used orange to represent that they do banking differently from the other banks, being “an innovative bank”.

 Blue is trustworthy, calm, and tranquil.
 Blue is the number one colour of choice for many brands.
 Blue is also a colour that most people either like or feel neutral about.
 Different hues of blue can create different emotional responses.
 A brighter blue is more refreshing and youthful versus a navy or indigo blue, which feels more mature and established.
-One example of an organization that uses blue effectively is PayPal.
-Using blue to assure their audience that their money is safe with PayPal.
+One example of an organization that uses blue effectively is PayPal, using blue to assure their audience that their money is safe with PayPal.
 They’ve used a friendly but sophisticated shade of blue with pops of brighter blue for a fresh but mature look.

-What colour or colours represents your brand?
+What colour or colours represent your brand?

-Remember the colours in your brand have a major impact on those who interact with it and impact how people perceive the brand and its’ values.
+Remember: the colours in your brand have a major impact on those who interact with it and impact how people perceive the brand and its values.